tayfun61/Minitalk/README.md

 # Minitalk

 Minitalk is a small data exchange program using UNIX signals.
-This project involves creating a communication program in the form of a client and server.
+This project from the 42 programming school involves creating a communication program in the form of a client and server.
 The server must be launched first and print its PID.
 The client takes two parameters: the server PID and the string to send.
 The client must communicate the string to the server using UNIX signals.
 The server must quickly display the string received.

 ## Key Learnings